Ghost town: United States

 Many ghost towns or abandoned communities exist in the American Great Plains, the rural areas of which have lost a third of their population since 1920.
-Thousands of communities in the northern plains states of Montana, Nebraska, North Dakota, and South Dakota became railroad ghost towns when a rail line failed to materialize.
-Hundreds of towns were abandoned as the Interstate highway system replaced the railroads as the favored means of transportation.
-Ghost towns are common in mining or mill towns in all the western states, and many eastern and southern states as well.
-Residents are compelled to leave in search of more productive areas when the resources that had created an employment boom in these towns were eventually exhausted.
+Thousands of communities in the northern plains states of Montana, Nebraska, North Dakota, and South Dakota became railroad ghost towns when a rail line failed to materialise.
+Hundreds of towns were abandoned as the Interstate highway system replaced the railroads as the favoured means of transportation.
+Ghost towns are common in mining or mill towns in all the western states and many eastern and southern states as well.
+Residents were compelled to leave in search of more productive areas when the resources that had created an employment boom in these towns are eventually exhausted.

 Sometimes a ghost town consists of many abandoned buildings as in Bodie, California, or standing ruins as in Rhyolite, Nevada, while elsewhere only the foundations of former buildings remain as in Graysonia, Arkansas.
-Old mining camps that have lost most of their population at some stage of their history such as Aspen, Deadwood, Oatman, Tombstone and Virginia City are sometimes referred to as ghost towns although they are presently active towns and cities.
+Old mining camps that have lost most of their population at some stage of their history, such as Aspen, Deadwood, Oatman, Tombstone and Virginia City are sometimes referred to as ghost towns, although they are presently active towns and cities.
 Many U.S. ghost towns, such as South Pass City in Wyoming are listed on the National Register of Historic Places.